icons8/lunacy-docs/docs/layers.md

 ## Arranging layers along the Z-axis

+### Auto Z-index

+Lunacy automatically determines the order of layers (the Z-index) on the canvas depending on their size.
+For example, if you drag a smaller layer (that’s at the bottom of the layer list) over a larger one, Lunacy places the small layer on top.

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips_tricks_auto_z_index.png" height="auto"><source src="/public/tips_tricks_auto_z_index.mp4" type="video/mp4"></video>

+### Arranging layers using shortcuts and the Layer list

-To position layers along the Z-axis, use the send/bring commands found on the context menu or their respective shortcuts.
+To position layers along the Z-axis manually, use the send/bring commands found on the context menu or their respective shortcuts.
 The commands are as follows:

 * Bring Forward (`Ctrl + ]`).
 Moves the selected layer one step forward.
 * Bring to Front (`Shift + Ctrl + ]`).
 Places the selected layer to the very front of the stack.